kubernetes-sigs/wg-policy-prototypes/policy-report/kep/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-The PolicyReport API is already being used by several notable tools in the Kubernetes community, such as, kube-bench, OPA/Gatekeeper, Kyverno, Policy Reporter, jsPolicy, kubearmor, Trivy, Falco, Red Hat ACM/OCM, multi-tenancy benchmarks (mtb), and possibly more.
-Despite its considerable usage, the lack of Kubernetes standardization has led to tool-specific forks of the PolicyReport API, introducing localized changes and complexities.
-To circumvent this, the community aims to establish a unified source of truth, enabling enhancements to the core API itself.
-Graduating this API is crucial to ensure that all stakeholders reap the benefits of a standardized, dependable PolicyReport API.
+The PolicyReport API is already being used by several tools in the Kubernetes community, as detailed above.
+Moving the API to a the `github.com/kubernetes-sigs/` GitHub org will provides a permanent home for the API, along with improved visibility.

 ### Goals